sirnuke/steambridge/README.md

 Bridge needs a Linux install that can compile 32-bit binaries.
 You'll need g++, make, Wine & its development headers, and 32-bit libconfig & its development headers.
 A Makefile exists inside the winelib directory.
-Once compiled, the setup.sh script will setup everything in the bridge.
+Once compiled, the setup.sh script will setup everything the Bridge runtime environment.

 ### Alright, let's play

 1. Download a game through Steam inside of Wine
 2. Backup the game's *steam\_api.dll*
 3. Copy *steam\_api\_proxy.dll* in place of *steam\_api.dll*
+4. If it doesn't exist, create *steam_appid.txt* containing the AppId and no newline
-4. Party wildly
+5. Party wildly

-5. Pause partying and review COMPILE.md for the full notes
+Review COMPILE.md for the full notes, on both compiling and running.
-6. Run the game using Wine
-7. Continue partying

 ## What SteamBridge works with

 Defcon!
 And Defcon's demo!
+(1522/1520!)